michijs/michijs/README.md

 ### Link
 Provides the ability to move around the web page without reloading the page.
 It uses the same attributes as an anchor tag but also allows the use of URL objects.
 Uses the goTo method.

 ## Custom element methods
 ### child
-Allows to get a child element from the host with the id
+Allows to get a child element from the host with the selector

 ### rerender
 Forces the element to re-render